ninegua/tipjar/NOTES.md

 - `Mint` and `MintCalled`: Before and after sending ICP to CMC (Cycle Minting Canister) to start the minting.
 - `Notify` and `NotifyCalled`: Before and after calling notify on ledger to in order to receive the minted cycles.

-Note that in order to avoid re-entrancy problems, `MintCalled` and `NotifyCalled` are necessary to help remember a message has already been sent out.
+Note that in order to avoid reentrancy problems, `MintCalled` and `NotifyCalled` are necessary to help remember a message has already been sent out.

 I chose to implement the ICP to cycle conversion process with one job queue, and canister topping up with another job queue.
 In retrospect these two probably should be merged into a single job queue, then I wouldn't have to worry about locking at all.